AdobeDocs/campaign-classic.en/help/installation/using/installing-campaign-standard-packages.md

 1. Access the package import wizard from **[!UICONTROL Tools > Advanced > Package import...]** in the Adobe Campaign client console.
 1. Select **[!UICONTROL Install a standard package]**.
 1. In the list that appears, check the packages you want to install.
-Packages that cannot be checked are already installed on your instance.
    >[!NOTE]
    >
    >If a package is greyed out, you cannot install it.
 It means that is already installed or it is not compatible with your instance.
-For example, you cannot install the Mid-sourcing platform on a marketing instance.
+For example, you cannot install the **Mid-sourcing platform** package on a marketing instance.
 1. Click **[!UICONTROL Next]**, then **[!UICONTROL Start]** to start the package installation.

    Once the packages are installed, the progress bar shows **100%** and you can see the following message in the installation logs: **[!UICONTROL Installation of packages successful]**.